-The rainy season varies from region to region in Peru, but it mostly occurs in the winter, between December and March.
+The rainy season varies from region to region in Peru, but locals tell us it mostly occurs in the winter, between December and March.
 Rainfall can get really heavy and sometimes results in floods or landslides.
-If you plan on hiking the Inca Trail to Machu Picchu, we’d recommend planning your trip between April and November—the weather will be a little chilly, but it’s safer and drier than in the rainy months.
+If you plan on hiking the Inca Trail to Machu Picchu, locals recommend planning your trip between April and November—the weather will be a little chilly, but it’s safer and drier than in the rainy months.

-If you’re worried about getting sick while you’re in Peru, your safest bet is to get the recommended travel vaccines before you go.
+Worried about getting sick while you’re in Peru?
+Your safest bet is to get the recommended travel vaccines before you go.
 Here are all the shots you should consider:

-There is some really incredible cuisine in Peru that you don't want to miss out on.
-To avoid getting food poisoning while sampling the local flavors, keep these tips in mind:
+Peru is full of incredible food, but you don't want a stomach bug to ruin your trip!
+To stay safe while sampling the local flavors, keep these tips in mind:

 Just in case you find yourself in an emergency situation while you’re exploring Peru, here are the important numbers you should know: